How Can Smartwatches Measure Blood Pressure?

 Huawei Watch D.

-The Huawei Watch D stands out because it uses a mini inflatable air cuff built into the strap, making it closer to a traditional blood pressure monitor.
+The Huawei Watch D stands out for its mini inflatable air cuff built into the strap, which is closer to a traditional blood pressure monitor.
 This device can deliver more consistent readings, but it is:

 • Not widely available in the U.S.